apache/horaedb-docs/docs/src/en/sql/ddl/create_table.md

 ## IF NOT EXISTS

-Add `IF NOT EXISTS` to tell CeresDB to ignore errors if the table name already exists.
+Add `IF NOT EXISTS` to tell HoraeDB to ignore errors if the table name already exists.

 ## Define Column